Check out our analysis of van insurance through Direct Line for Business, which offers customers cover for both private and commercial use.

 Direct Line offers a range of additional protection you can bolt onto your policy, including the following:

 - UK breakdown cover.
-Direct Line offers four levels of Green Flag breakdown cover.
+Direct Line offers multiple levels of Green Flag breakdown cover.

 - EU Breakdown cover.
 Option for protection when driving in Europe.